Deploy Applications Tool

 • If the model references an application or shared library that is already deployed, the tool compares the binaries to determine whether redeployment is required.
 Redeployment of shared libraries is particularly expensive since all applications using the shared library must be redeployed–even if the application has not changed.

 • It looks at the knowledge base to determine which attributes require restart when they are changed.
-If an attribute requires restart, the tool compares the current and model values to make sure that they are different before trying to apply a change.
+If an attribute requires restart, the tool compares the current domain and model values to make sure that they are different before trying to apply a change.

 The goal is to make the tool both able to support iterative deployment and able to minimize service disruption while doing its work when working against a running domain.